PyPartMC

 Convert geometric radius (m) to mass-equivalent volume (m^3).

-Convert mass-equivalent volume (m^3) to geometric radius (m)
+Convert mass-equivalent volume (m^3) to geometric radius (m).

 Convert geometric diameter (m) to mass-equivalent volume (m^3).